 Note: Typical GWP uncertainties are about ±35 percent.

 Be careful not to be mislead by the table.
 The total enhancement to the greenhouse effect depends on the per molecule global warming potential times the number of molecules added to the atmosphere.
 Overall, carbon dioxide is still the largest contributor to global warming (enhanced greenhouse effect) because there is so much more of it emitted.
-The figure below, taken from the EPA Information on greenhouse gas emission shows that of all the greenhouse gases emitted worldwide in 2004, about 77% was CO2, 14% was CH4, 8% was N2O, and the remaining 2% includes all of the HFCs, PFCs, and sulfur hexafluoride.
+A figure presented above shows that of all the greenhouse gases emitted worldwide, about 76% is CO2, 16% is CH4, 6% is N2O, and the remaining 2% includes all of the HFCs, PFCs, and sulfur hexafluoride.

 Again, even though carbon dioxide has the lowest global warming potential per molecule added to the atmosphere, the enhancement to the overall greenhouse effect caused by CO2 is still greater than the enhancements caused by all other human added greenhouse gases combined.
 Researchers have computed a number called "radiative forcing" that is meant to account for the influence that human-added greenhouse gases have had in altering the incoming and outgoing radiation energy for the planet Earth.
-Please see this figure showing radiative forcing for many human-added greenhouse gases from 1979 to 2015.
+The figure below shows the calculated radiative forcing for many human-added greenhouse gases from 1979 to 2015.
 Note that the largest radiative forcing (or warming influence) is due to carbon dioxide, even though it has the lowest global warming potential per molecule.
 Note also that the normalized annual index, which was set to 1 in 1990 has increased to nearly 1.4 by the end of 2015, which equates to a 40% increase since 1990.

 There is no arguing that the concentrations of several greenhouse gases are increasing due to the activities of man.
 We can measure the increases.
 This increase in greenhouse gases is a perturbation or forcing to the climate system.
 Based on our discussion of the energy budget for the Earth, adding greenhouse gases should act to warm the surface of the Earth by enhancing the natural greenhouse effect.
 However, the way in which the climate system will ultimately respond to this perturbation of adding greenhouse gases is uncertain because the climate system is so complex.
 We simply do not understand all of the complex interactions and feedbacks that operate in the climate system.
 One source of uncertainty that we will discuss next is called the "Missing CO2 Sink".
 Even though we know how much CO2 is being released into the atmosphere, we do not know where it all goes.
 How can we expect to accurately predict future climate changes when we don't even know what happens to all of the CO2 that we add to the atmosphere?
 This is just one of many sources of uncertainty related to predictions of future climate changes.